hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>The character patterns generated by Motorola's MCM6674 chip.
 This shipped with many TRS-80 Model I computers.</figcaption>
 </figure>

-Despite TRS-80's decent commercial success, it failed to make the ECMA-17 symbols known to a wider audience.
+Despite TRS-80's decent commercial success, it failed to make the symbol of shading, or any other ECMA-17 symbol, known to a wider audience.
 Even though the ECMA-17 symbols were present inside the MM6674 character generator chip, the TRS-80 wasn't capable of displaying them (or lowercase letters) without hardware modifications.^[Matthew Reed's TRS-80.org: [Why was the Model I uppercase only?](http://www.trs-80.org/why-was-the-model-i-uppercase-only/)].
 But even when modified (usually to enable those lowercase letters), the purpose of the ECMA-17 symbols were not understood very well.
 Even Motorola itself mistakenly advertised them as "math symbols"^[Electronic Design V26 N10 (1978) [Scan on Internet Archive](https://archive.org/details/bitsavers_ElectronicignV26N1019780510_129741478/page/12/mode/1up?q=mcm6674) p.
 12. 07.03.2025].
 This lack of awareness of the ECMA-17 symbols continues to this day: a recent [TRS-80 cloning project](https://www.glensstuff.com/trs80/docco/trs80model1clone.pdf) calls them "hieroglyph-like"; the TRS-80 expert RetroStack calls them ["odd symbols"](https://github.com/RetroStack/chargen/blob/main/src/chargen/TRS80/Model1.ts); and ["the most complete TRS-80 text font"](https://www.kreativekorp.com/software/fonts/trs80/) by KreativeKorp misclassifies them as mathematical, technical or geometric shapes.

-The confusion likely stems from being stripped of their original context.
-The symbols were designed for electromechanical systems (e.g. ⍾ symbolizing an electric bell) and paper tape workflows, not digital displays.
-As TRS-80 was squarely a digital computer, the ECMA-17 symbols became cryptic artifacts, hidden in the TRS-80's character set.
+This confusion is understandable.
+The ECMA-17 symbols, including Ross' symbol of shading, were designed for paper tape and electromechanical systems (e.g. ⍾ symbolizing an electric bell), not digital displays.
+As TRS-80 was squarely a digital computer, the ECMA-17 symbols seemed like some cryptic artifacts, locked inside the TRS-80's character generator chip.

+### The legacy of DEL

 Beyond appearing in the 1984 Amstrad CPC^[CPC wiki on [Amstrad CPC Character Set ROMs](https://www.cpcwiki.eu/index.php?title=Keyboard_Versions#Character_Set_ROMs)], the ECMA-17 standard largely faded into obscurity.
 However, one of its 34 characters managed to endure: DEL.
 Even though graphical symbols for control characters 0–31 were not widely adopted, many systems and software continued to include the diagonal lines symbol (or a similar representation) at the 0x7F position.